2018 South Carolina Gamecocks football team: Regular season

 South Carolina announced its 2018 football schedule on September 19, 2017.
 The schedule consists of 7 home games and 5 away games for the regular season.
 The Gamecocks hosted SEC opponents Georgia (rivalry) on September 8, Missouri on October 6, Texas A&M on October 13, and Tennessee, on October 27.
 South Carolina traveled to four SEC opponents: Vanderbilt, Kentucky, Ole Miss and Florida.

 South Carolina's out of conference opponents represent the ACC, MAC, SoCon and Sun Belt conferences.
 The Gamecocks hosted three non–conference games which are against Coastal Carolina of the Sun Belt, Akron of the MAC and Chattanooga of the SoCon.
 South Carolina traveled to archrival Clemson of the ACC for 116th annual Palmetto Bowl to finish the regular season.
 The Gamecocks were originally scheduled to face Conference USA opponent Marshall on September 15, but this game was cancelled due to Hurricane Florence.
 Akron was then scheduled as a replacement.

 Personnel

 Coaching staff

-South Carolina head coach Will Muschamp will enter his third-year in 2018.
-Muschamp has led the Gamecocks to 15 wins and 11 losses over his first two years, tying Steve Spurrier, and Joe Morrison for most wins in the first two seasons as a Gamecock head coach.
+South Carolina head coach Will Muschamp entered his third-year in 2018.
+Muschamp led the Gamecocks to 15 wins and 11 losses over his first two years, tying Steve Spurrier, and Joe Morrison for most wins in the first two seasons as a Gamecock head coach.
 On December 6, Offensive Coordinator Kurt Roper was terminated after offensive struggles.
 Co-offensive coordinator/wide receivers coach Bryan McClendon served as the offensive coordinator for the Outback Bowl win against Michigan, and was promoted to permanent offensive coordinator to replace Roper.
 On January 5, Dan Werner accepted the role of quarterbacks coach.
 Werner has previously been on Ole Miss, Miami, and Alabama's coaching staff.

 On January 11, it was announced that former South Carolina star running back Marcus Lattimore would be joining the staff as the director of player development.